Bad Cat Breath?

 Prevention is the best way to keep your cat healthy and by introducing a regular oral care routine you can save yourself a lot of stress and avoid your cat suffering from harmful unwanted conditions.
 Brushing your cat's teeth regularly, feeding a good diet, introducing dental chew toys and cat dental treats will all go a long way in helping maintain your cat's healthy teeth and gums.
 We also recommend scheduling a check over with the vet at least annually.

 If you're new to oral care or have an older cat, it's not too late but may require more patience.
 If you're in any doubt about your cat's bad breath and general dental health, a quick trip to the vet is a must and a simple way to address any issues preventing your cat from being happy and healthy.
-Your vet should be more than happy to offer guidance and tips including advice on the best dental products and cat treats
+Your vet should be more than happy to offer guidance and tips including advice on the best dental products and cat treats.

 You might be interested in reading: